-What this fix involves is nothing but mere screws and washers.
-Seriously, no overheating your console, adding new fans (although you can add them if you like), or towels.
-Ever since I installed it I haven't had the console freeze up once.
+This method requires nothing but mere screws and washers.
+Seriously: no overheating your console, no adding new fans (although you can add them if you like), no towels.
+Ever since I did this I haven't had the console freeze up once.

-Step 1: Before we begin...
+Step 1: Before We Begin...

-If you plan on actually reviving the 360, don't use the towel trick.
+If you plan on actually reviving the 360 don't use the towel trick.
 What it does is overheat the inside of the console by blocking fan intakes, temporarily doing something to make the 360 run for a brief period of hours to days.
 While it may be the quick and easy approach, it also overheats every other component in the 360, which is never good.
 It can cause chips to fail, capacitors to dry out, release the magic smoke, and possibly spark a fire.
-So unless you hate your Xbox something fierce, don't do this.
+So, unless you hate your Xbox something fierce, don't do this.

 And of course, if you're on your 4th Red Ringed Xbox 360, and are considering buying a PS3...